peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Gets the value of this object as a text string.

-This method is not the "reverse" of the  `FromString`  method in the sense that FromString can take either a text string or  `null` , but this method can accept only text strings.
-The  `ToObject`  method is closer to a "reverse" version to  `FromString`  than the  `AsString`  method:  `ToObject<String>(cbor)`  in DotNet, or  `ToObject(String.class)`  in Java, will convert a CBOR object to a DotNet or Java String if it represents a text string, or to  `null`  if  `IsNull`  returns  `true`  for the CBOR object, and will fail in other cases.
+This method is not the "reverse" of the  `FromObject`  method in the sense that FromObject can take either a text string or  `null` , but this method can accept only text strings.
+The  `ToObject`  method is closer to a "reverse" version to  `FromObject`  than the  `AsString`  method:  `ToObject<String>(cbor)`  in DotNet, or  `ToObject(String.class)`  in Java, will convert a CBOR object to a DotNet or Java String if it represents a text string, or to  `null`  if  `IsNull`  returns  `true`  for the CBOR object, and will fail in other cases.

 <b>Return Value:</b>